 - Evaluate how you feel after a trial run.
 Are you mopping less?
 Does your house feel cleaner?
 Do you stress less over your floors and rugs?
 If you feel good about how things are going, keep it that way.
 If it doesn’t work for your family, chalk it up as a fun experiment and keep those laces tied.

 Shoes On or Shoes Off?
-This is SUCH a controversial topic, and totally a personal preference.
-I wrote this post for Moms like me who want to implement this policy, not to persuade others to live this way.
+This is such a controversial topic and totally a personal preference.
+I wrote this post for those like me who want to implement this policy, not to persuade others to live this way.
 That being said, I’d love to hear your thoughts below in the comments.
 Do you allow shoes in the house?
 Why or why not?
 Have you tried this before?
 And if so, what methods worked for you?

-My blog is all about women empowering other women to be the best human she’s always dreamed of, so please avoid negativity or judgement in the comments.
-We all do things differently, and that’s what makes us all SuperMoms!
+My blog is all about people empowering other people to be the best humans they’ve always dreamt of, so please avoid negativity or judgement in the comments.
+We all do things differently, and that’s what makes us all superheroes!